civicrm/civicrm-sysadmin-guide/docs/misc/switch-servers.md

 1. Navigate to the civiCRM Configuration Checklist ([www.example.com/civicrm/admin/configtask?reset=1)](http://www.example.com/civicrm/admin/configtask?reset=1%29) and review the setting to make sure that they are correct.
 More than likely the settings for language, default country and other regional settings will be incorrect.
 Take extra care to ensure that your directories are set up correctly, especially if you use custom templates for one reason or another.
 1. **Very Important:** If you have custom data profiles set up in your civiCRM, they may be present but for some unknown reason not be active.
 Go to your Administer >> Customize >> Custom Data and select _**"View and Edit Custom Fields"**_.
 Select **_"Edit Field"_** for any one of the custom fields in the group and save it without making any changes.
 This will make civiCRM aware of the custom data fields and everything should be back on track.
 1. If you have Drupal user Profiles that relate to the civiCRM contacts, you will want to run **_"Synchronize Users to Contacts"_**.
 It can be found at Administer >> Manage >> Synchronize Users to Contacts

-I think that covers my process.
-If I come up with anything else I will edit the Wiki to reflect the changes.
-If anyone else can add to this, please feel free to do so.